Ardith C. (Mickley) Harkness, 77

-Ardith C. (Mickley) Harkness, 77, of East Smithfield, Pennsylvania, passed away on Saturday, June 19, 2021 at the Robert Packer Hospital.
+Ardith C. (Mickley) Harkness, 77, of East Smithfield, PA passed away on Saturday, June 19, 2021 at the Robert Packer Hospital due to an ongoing illness.
+She was a loving wife, mom, grandma, aunt, and GiGi.

+Ardith was born on July 25, 1943 in Elkland, PA, daughter of the late Cleon and Minnie (Krise) Mickley.
+Shortly after her birth Ardith’s family moved to Fassett, PA where she lived till she was married to her high school sweetheart Lyle Harkness.
+The couple moved and planted roots on their family farm in East Smithfield where they’ve spent many happy years together.
+As a mother of 3 boys, Ardith was completely devoted to her family and watching her sons grow.
+As a mother and farm wife she joined many clubs and associations including Quilt Club, East Smithfield Ambulance and Fire Department where she belonged for over 30 years, and was a long time member of the Big Pond United Methodist Church where she’ll be remembered as having the biggest heart and soul.
+Ardith loved cooking and baking (her sugar cookies will always be remembered), she would spend countless hours preparing meals not only for just every day meals, but all holidays.
+Her grandchildren will all say they will miss her sugar cookies, warm hugs, and hellos.

+Ardith is survived by her loving husband of 57 years Lyle, her sons: Shawn (Vickie) Harkness, Craig (Jeanne Young) Harkness, and Lyle “Ryan” (Cheri-Ann) Harkness, grandchildren Taren (Samantha Chamberlain) Harkness, Colton (Kati-Lynn Rider) Harkness, Mariah (Derek Miller) Harkness, Cathrine Harkness, and Ethan Harkness, sister Darene (Mickley) Reiff, several great grandchildren, her brothers and sisters-in-law Bruce and Sarita Harkness and Vaughn and Kathy Harkness, and her angel Toni Mickley.

+Ardith was preceded in death by her parents, her in-laws Harry and Mary (Fleming) Harkness, her brother-in-law William Reiff and grandchildren Crystaline Lenox-Harkness and Miriah Wells Harkness.
+May her beautiful soul be at rest

-Services are incomplete and have been entrusted to the Gerald W. Vickery, Jr. Funeral & Cremation Services, Inc., 1093 West Main Street, Troy, PA.
+Ardith’s family is planning to celebrate her life at a later date.
+The Gerald W. Vickery, Jr. Funeral & Cremation Services, Inc. 1093 West Main St. Troy, PA has been trusted with the arrangements.

+Memorial contributions may be made in Ardith’s memory to the Big Pond United Methodist Church c/o Judy Hulslander 5711 Springfield Road, Columbia Cross Roads, PA 16914.

 (0) comments